tux4kids/tuxmath/doc/README.txt

         (let's say it's "/servervolume/"), create a directory which for current purposes we'll call "tuxmath_users".

      2. Set it up so that tuxmath automatically finds the user directory tree.
 Find the global configuration file (e.g., under Linux it would usually be /usr/local/share/tuxmath/missions/options; on Mac OSX it is a file called "options" in the .dmg bundle).
 Set the "homedir" property (at the very end of the file) to point to your home directory tree.
+Make sure you uncomment (remove the "#" symbol) from that line.

-	Be aware that you can employ the command line option "--homedir /severvolume/tuxmath_users" (along with any other
+	Be aware that you can also employ the command line option "--homedir /severvolume/tuxmath_users" (along with any other
         options) upon launching tuxmath.
+An individual
-Note that an individual classroom could make use of this school-wide service by specifying (in the option-file syntax) homedir = /servervolume/tuxmath_users/2nd\ grade/Mrs.\ Johnson so that
+        classroom could make use of this school-wide service by specifying (in the option-file syntax) homedir = /servervolume/tuxmath_users/2nd\ grade/Mrs.\ Johnson so that
-        students in a particular classroom only have to choose among their own class.
+        students in a particular classroom only have to choose among their own class and not go through the full login "tree".

   If you are using tuxmathadmin, here are the remaining steps: